drug-design/course/docs/chapters/protein-structure.md

 ### The Four Levels of Protein Architecture

-There are four levels in the hierarchy of the protein structure that represent different levels of structural complexity.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/four-levels-protein-architecture-41b29297'><i class='fa fa-play' aria-hidden='true'></i></button>There are four levels in the hierarchy of the protein structure that represent different levels of structural complexity.
 They correspond to the primary, secondary, tertiary and quaternary levels of the protein structure.

 ![](https://media.drugdesign.org/course/protein-structure/6_2_0_0_1.png){: loading=lazy }
 #### Primary Structure

-The first and most fundamental level of a protein is its primary structure, which describes the atomic connectivities of the protein.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/primary-structure-4121661b'><i class='fa fa-play' aria-hidden='true'></i></button>The first and most fundamental level of a protein is its primary structure, which describes the atomic connectivities of the protein.
 The primary structure is defined by the amino acid sequence and may include cystines that are formed during cross-linking.
 *[nce]: New Chemical Entity: a compound not previously described.